-There are currently around 1,045 hospitals in Italy.
+There are currently around 1,051 hospitals in Italy.
 The healthcare system is based on a national health service known as Servizio Sanitario Nazionale (SSN).
-570 hospitals are owned by the public while 478 hospitals are owned by private organizations accredited with the SSN (Istat, 2020).
+568 hospitals are owned by the public while 483 hospitals are owned by private organizations accredited with the SSN (Istat - Istituto nazionale di statistica, 2023).

-In order to provide measures for these hospitals, publicly available data was used for both hospital quality metrics and patient satisfaction.
+To provide measures for these hospitals, publicly available data was used for both hospital quality metrics and patient satisfaction.

-The data about hospital quality metrics derives from the National Outcome Assessment Program (PNE), managed by the National Agency for Regional Health Services on behalf of the Ministry of Health and is published and presented at Dove e Come Mi Curo (https://www.doveecomemicuro.it/).
+The data about hospital quality metrics derives from the National Outcome Assessment Program (PNE), managed by the National Agency for Regional Health Services on behalf of the Ministry of Health and is published at Micuro.
 For this project, only the indicators that are comparable to the national reference values are used.
 These reference values are recognized and validated by the Italian Ministry of Health.
 All quality indicators that are published fulfill the same criteria: scientific validity, expressiveness, and operational feasibility, making it possible to compare them on a national level.
-The individual indicators are rated using a five-point scale.
+The individual indicators are rated using a two-point scale.